-If you wish to return materials for warranty evaluation and/or credit, please have your original sales order, invoice, and device serial number available when you call .
-Call us at (800) 633-3080 and request Technical Support.
+If you wish to return materials for warranty evaluation and/or credit, please have your original sales order, invoice, and device serial number available when you call Mar Cor Purification.
+Call Mar Cor Purification at (800) 633-3080 and request Technical Support.
 A Technical Support representative will provide instruction and a return material authorization number, which needs to be clearly written on the outside of the box used to ship your materials.
 All equipment must be shipped with the freight prepaid by the customer.
 Call our Customer Service Center with any questions or issues concerning freight claims and a representative will discuss your situation.